 Precertification should be secured within the timeframes specified below.
-For emergency services, precertification is not required, but you should notify us within the timeframes listed below.
 To obtain precertification, call us at the telephone number listed on your ID card.
 This call should be made:

 For non-emergency admissions: You, your physician or the facility will need to call and request precertification at least 14 days before the date you are scheduled to be admitted.
 For an emergency admission: You, your physician or the facility must call within 48 hours or as soon as reasonably possible after you have been admitted.
-For an urgent admission : You, your physician or the facility will need to call before you are scheduled to be admitted.
-An urgent admission is a hospital admission by a physician due to the onset of or change in an illness, the diagnosis of an illness, or an injury.
+For an urgent admission: You, your physician or the facility will need to call before you are scheduled to be admitted.
+An urgent admission is a hospital admission by a physician due to the onset of or change in an illness , the diagnosis of an illness , or an injury .
+For outpatient non-emergency medical services You or your physician must call 14 days before the requiring precertification: outpatient care is provided, or the treatment or procedure is scheduled.